Anthony Scaramucci Calls On Americans To Abandon Donald Trump’s ‘Cult’ And Reject His Presidency

 Scaramucci previously said that his flip on Trump stemmed from the president’s recent “divisive” comments that he believes were “unacceptable.”
 Although Scaramucci acknowledged that his previous support for Trump means he “didn’t pass the 100% litmus test,” he highlighted that the president eventually “turns on everyone,” adding that soon it will be “the entire country.”

-“I’m not seeking absolution,” he wrote in a The Washington Post op-ed.
+“I’m not seeking absolution,” he wrote in a Washington Post op-ed.

 “I just want to be part of the solution,” he continued, adding that the downsides of Trump’s “demagoguery” are now far outweighed by the positives.